 If you're going through a divorce, taxes may be the last thing on your mind, so we're here to help.
 We've got tips for you on which filing status to choose after the divorce, who can claim the exemptions for the kids, and how payments to an ex-spouse are treated for tax purposes.

 Couples who are splitting up but not yet divorced before the end of the year have the option of filing a joint return.
 The alternative is to file as married filing separately.
-It's the year when your divorce decree becomes final that you lose the joint return option.
+It's the year when your divorce decree becomes final that you lose the option to file as married joint or married separate.
 In other words, your marital status as of December 31 of each year controls your filing status for that entire year.

 If you can't file a joint return for the year because you’re divorced by year-end, you can file as a head of household (and get the benefit of a bigger standard deduction and gentler tax brackets), if you had a dependent living with you for more than half the year, and you paid for more than half of the upkeep for your home.

-If you continue to pay a child's medical bills after the divorce, you can include those costs in your medical expense deduction even if your ex-spouse has custody of the child and claims the dependency exemption.
+If you continue to pay a child's medical bills after the divorce, you can include those costs in your medical expense deduction even if your ex-spouse has custody of the child and claims the child as a dependent.

-If you're the parent who claims the dependent exemption, you're also the one who can claim the child credit (up to $1,000) and the American Opportunity higher education credit (up to $2,500) or the Lifetime Learning higher education tax credit (up to $2,000).
-The other side of that coin is that if you can't claim the exemption, you can't claim these credits.
+If you're the parent who claims a child as a dependent, you're also the one who can claim the child credit (up to $1,000 for 2017 or $2,000 for 2018) and the American Opportunity higher education credit (up to $2,500) or the Lifetime Learning higher education tax credit (up to $2,000).
+The other side of that coin is that if you can't make the dependency claim, you can't claim these credits.

-You can continue to claim the child care credit for work-related expenses you incur to care for a child under age 13 if you are the custodial parent of that child, even if your ex-spouse gets to claim the dependency exemption.
+You can continue to claim the child care credit for work-related expenses you incur to care for a child under age 13 if you are the custodial parent of that child, even if your ex-spouse gets to claim the child as a dependent.
 Put another way, you can only claim this credit for expenses to care for a child if you are the custodial parent of that child.

 Payments to an ex-spouse

-If you're the spouse who is paying alimony, you can take a tax deduction for the payments, even if you don't itemize your deductions.
-Keep in mind, though, that the IRS won't consider the payments to be true alimony unless they are made in cash and spelled out in the divorce agreement.
-Your ex-spouse, meanwhile, must pay income tax on those amounts.
+If you're the spouse who is paying alimony, you can take a tax deduction for the payments, even if you don't itemize your deductions as long as your divorce agreement was finalized prior to 2019.
+Keep in mind, though, that the IRS won't consider the payments to be true alimony unless they are made in cash and are required by a divorce agreement.
+Your ex-spouse, meanwhile, must pay income tax on the amounts that are deducted.
 (Be sure you know your ex-spouse's Social Security number.
 You have to report it on your tax return in order to claim the alimony deduction.)